Bandwidth/bandwidth-cli/README.md

 First time users should use the `quickstart` command to get started.
 You can use `quickstart` to order a number without prior setup, or simply setup your account (and order numbers later). `quickstart` can be used as many times as needed, and will automatically set up a new site, sippeer, and application without interacting with or influencing existing account settings.

+*Note: quickstart will often fail if multiple CLIs were used, as no duplicate names are allowed for messaging applications.
+To specify a messaging application name, use `bandwidth quickstart --custom`

 ![Callbacks and bandwidth](https://dev.bandwidth.com/images/bandwidth_callbacks.png)
 More information about callback urls can be found at https://dev.bandwidth.com/guides/callbacks/callbacks.html